-- Historic alignment
+- Historic alignment including a jog in the road at Kingstead Road

 - Long views of farms across fields

 - Forests and streams along road

 - Narrow pavement with embankments north of Kingstead Road

 - Narrow pavement south of Kingstead Road

 Kings Valley Road formed part of an early connection between Damascus and Clarksburg.
 The northern segment was established by 1865 as part of present-day Stringtown Road.
-In the late 1870s, residents petitioned for greater access and by 1893 a new road was opened that connected the existing Damascus-Clarksburg Road (Stringtown Road) across Ridge Road towards Dr. Washington Waters's Mill in present-day Great Seneca Stream Valley Park.
+In the late 1870s, residents petitioned for greater access and by 1893 a new road was opened that connected the existing Damascus-Clarksburg Road (Stringtown Road) across Ridge Road towards Dr. Washington Waters's Mill in presentday Great Seneca Stream Valley Park.